satyaki-das-usc/web_layout_crawler_plus_plus/README.md

 3. Run `npm run build` to rebuild the source TypeScript files in the `src` folder and output them to the `build` folder as JavaScript files.
 4. Optionally, modify scripts under `src` or configure the scan parameters in the `config.json` under `src` and rebuild by running Step 3 again.
 ### Usage
 1. Run the command `node ./build/index.js --url <url_to_san>` to scan the `<url_to_san>` and all of its first-level subpages.
 For example, try running the command `node ./build/index.js --url https://jkumara.github.io/pong-wasm/` as this site contains WebAssembly.
+2. To scan a list of urls with the crawler, run the command `node ./build/index.js --file <file_path>` to read in the file at `<file_path>`.
+For example, to use the included file `sites.txt`, run the command `node ./build/index.js --file sites.txt`
+3. By default, both of these commands will now only download WebAssembly file found by default.
+If you want to download all files, add the flag `--full true` to the command.
+For example, if running the example in Usage 2, run the command `node ./build/index.js --file sites.txt --full true`.